HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/seqfishplus_probe_designer.rst

 In the last step of the pipeline, the ready-to-order probe sequences containing all additional required sequences are designed for the best non-overlapping sets of each gene.
 For the SeqFISH+ protocol, four readout sequences are added to the probe, creating the encoding probes.
-A pool of readout probe sequences is created from random sequences with equal per base probability that have a GC content (``GCContentFilter``) within a user-specified range and no homopolymeric runs of three or more G nucleotides (``HomopolymericRunsFilter``).
+A pool of readout probe sequences is created from random sequences with user-defined per base probability that have a GC content (``GCContentFilter``) within a user-specified range and no homopolymeric runs of three or more G nucleotides (``HomopolymericRunsFilter``).
 Additionally, the readout probes are checked for off-target binding (``BlastNFilter``) against the transcriptome and cross-hybridization (``CrossHybridizationFilter``) against other readout probe sequences where hits are removed with the ``RemoveByDegreePolicy`` that iteratively removes readout probes with the highest number of hits against other readout probes.
 The readout probes are assigned to the probes according to a protocol-specific encoding scheme described in Eng et al. [3].
 In addition, one forward and one reverse primer is provided.
-The reverse primer is the 20nt T7 promoter sequence (TAATACGACTCACTATAGGG) and the forward primer is created from a random sequence with equal per base probability that fulfills the following criteria: GC content (``GCContentFilter``) and melting temperature (``MeltingTemperatureNNFilter``) within a user-specified range, CG clamp at 3’ terminal end of the sequence (``GCClampFilter``), no homopolymeric runs of any nucleotide longer than a user-specified threshold (``HomopolymericRunsFilter``), no  secondary structures below a user-defined free energy threshold (``SecondaryStructureFilter``).
+The reverse primer is the 20nt T7 promoter sequence (TAATACGACTCACTATAGGG) and the forward primer is created from a random sequence with user-defined per base probability that fulfills the following criteria: GC content (``GCContentFilter``) and melting temperature (``MeltingTemperatureNNFilter``) within a user-specified range, CG clamp at 3’ terminal end of the sequence (``GCClampFilter``), no homopolymeric runs of any nucleotide longer than a user-specified threshold (``HomopolymericRunsFilter``), no  secondary structures below a user-defined free energy threshold (``SecondaryStructureFilter``).
 Furthermore, the forward primer sequence is checked for off-target binding (``BlastNFilter``) against the transcriptome, the encoding probes and T7 primer.

 The output is stored in two seperate files:

-- ``seqfish_plus_probes_order.yml``: contains for each probe the sequences of the padlock probe and the detection oligo.
+- ``seqfish_plus_probes_order.yml``: contains for each probe the sequences of the seqfish+ probe and the detection oligo.
 - ``seqfish_plus_probes.yml``: contains a detailed description for each probe, including the sequences of each part of the probe and probe specific attributes.

 All default parameters can be found in the ``seqfish_plus_probe_designer.yaml`` config file provided along the repository.